RupeshKumar4511/Operating-System/README.md

 3. Multiprocessing Os :  There are more than one processors present in the system which executes more than one process at a time.
 <br>

 4. Multitasking Os : It allows a user to perform more than one computer task at the same time.
 In this Os, CPU provides some amount of time(a time quantum) to each process present in RAM.
-It is more responsive towards process.like server.
+It is more responsive towards process.
 <br>

 5. Network Os : An Operating system, which includes software and associated protocols to communicate with other computers and share their resources to each other via a network conveniently .
 Clusterd os is an example of this type of system (in this os , several devices are connect to same local network for execution of process.)